 Selecting high quality, educational and fun apps is no easy task.
 As Digital Learning Lead Librarian at Carnegie Library of Pittsburgh, I spend hours looking through Children’s Tech Review, School Library Journal and Hornbook relying on their app recommendations to share with our staff and the youth we serve.
 Many times an app we love at the Library disappears from the app store!
 Other times apps simply do not provide the high-quality engagement that we seek.
-If there is one good thing when it comes to the overwhelming amount of “educational” apps available, it is that we can be incredibly selective with the media we choose to use in classrooms and at the Library with children of all ages.
+If there is one good thing when it comes to the overwhelming amount of educational apps available, it is that we can be incredibly selective with the media we choose to use in classrooms and at the Library with children of all ages.
 We rely on policy and research for these selections, but also respect the interests of the youth in our spaces.
 These are some of our favorite apps for children in grades K-2, many of which are completely free!
+Check out some of our STEM book lists to engage in conversation about technology in their lives.

 Another fun app that supports literacy through talking and storytelling.
 Chatterpix lets users take pictures and add funny interactions.
 Children can use this app in inventive ways with the encouragement of a teacher or parent.
 Any object you can photograph can be used to tell a story.